Register to get access to free programming courses with interactive exercises

 @media (max-width: 770px) {

-/* Styles for devices whose viewport width is less than or equal to 770 pixels.
-That's a lot of mobile devices */
+/* Styles for devices with a viewport width less than or equal to 770 pixels.
+It is a lot of mobile devices */

 }